Isaac Newton: Laws of Gravitation and Planetary Motion

 This Article will answer your questions like:

-Newton’s law of universal gravitation states that every particle attracts every other particle with a force directly proportional to their masses and inversely proportional to the square of the distance between their centers.
+Newton’s law of gravity, or the law of universal gravitation, states that every particle in the universe attracts every other particle with a force proportional to the product of their masses and inversely proportional to the square of the distance between them.
+This gravitational force explains both terrestrial and celestial phenomena, and it was essential for understanding the motion of planets, the tides, and even the behavior of projectiles on Earth.

 Famous quotes by Isaac Newton